 Now that You Have a Quick Guide to Sensory Processing Disorder...

-In conclusion, it's fair to say most occupational therapists are well versed in sensory processing disorder.
+It's fair to say most occupational therapists are well versed in sensory processing disorder.
 Your OT can help you focus on what helps.
-And you can contact our expert team as well as refer to this Quick Guide to Sensory Processing Disorder.
+You can also contact our expert team as well as refer to this Quick Guide to Sensory Processing Disorder.
 When you keep your eyes and ears open, you gain a better understanding of yourself and your children.